splunk/observability-workshop/docs/module3/vm.md

 Click on the link to your host from the list, this wil take you to the overview page of your host.

 Make sure you have the **SYSTEM METRIC**  tab selected.
 Here you can see various charts that relate to the health of your host, like CPU &  Memory Used%, Disk I/O and many more.
-You can also see the list of seervices running on your host by selecting  the **PROCESSES** tab.
+You can also see the list of services running on your host by selecting  the **PROCESSES** tab.

 ![Host Selected](../images/module3/M3-host-selected.png)